ajs-voices/clandestine-providence-ascendant-1/manuscript/006-family-time.md

 My heart sank.
 He knew all too well the feeling of loving me without my feelings returned in the same way.
 When we were younger Jace had wanted more.
 More than just the friendship we had shared.
 More than the shared experiences.
 More than I could give him.
 He was my brother, my family.
 My only connection to the world that made life worth living.
 He eventually understood why I couldn't be more.

 Mia put her hand on my waist and guided me towards their car.
-She walked slower tan the others, Jace had taken JJ and my bag from her and was walking at a rather fast pace with Naya chattering away at him about what I'd done.
+She walked slower than the others, Jace had taken JJ and my bag from her and was walking at a rather fast pace with Naya chattering away at him about what I'd done.
 Mia spoke softly, "He understands yu know?"

 I nodded.
 "I know, but it doesn't hurt any less for either of us."